 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).

-In addition to my private practice work, I have also worked for Cardiff MIND, Cardiff University and Cardiff Metropolitan University.
+In addition to my private practice work, I am also a supervisor for Cardiff MIND and Prison Advice and Care Trust.

 - Post Graduate Diploma in Therapeutic Counselling (BACP accredited)

 - Mental Health First Aid

 - Sexualised Trauma

 - Suicide First Aid